AChep/AcDisplay/FAQ.md

 >«Hide» completely ignores the notification. «Silent» won't wake your device, but the notification will still be displayed if AcDisplay is shown somehow (lockscreen or another notifications).

 ##### Q: I can see a typo / mistake in the translation!
 >You can easily help out with that.
-Join the app's [page][tranalate] on crowdin and suggest a better translation.
+Join the app's [page][translate] on crowdin and suggest a better translation.
 Thanks!

 ##### Q: I am using the beta, why is setting X blacked out?
 >Even though it is a beta, stability is still important.
 This is done because some features are just not ready to be made public yet.
 To not completely remove them, they are disabled.